simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 ## `DebugInfo` class docstring

-Save a debug information (append callable interface name comment and arguments information) to the JavaScript expression file.
-This class is used at the `with` statement.<hr>
+Save debugging information (append callable interface name comment and arguments information) to the JavaScript expression file.
+The apysc uses this class at the `with` statement.<hr>

 **[Notes]**

-If the debug mode setting is not enabled, saving will be skipped.
+If the debug mode setting is not enabled, the apysc skips the saving.

 ### `__enter__` method docstring

-The method will be called at the start of the with block.
+This class uses this method at the start of the with-block.

 ### `__exit__` method docstring

-The method will be called at the end of the with block.<hr>
+This class uses this method at the end of the with-block.<hr>

 **[Parameters]**